 I have a few favored audit approaches that continue to work well for me.

 Many of these concepts are covered in the amazing course on networking by Jordan Harbinger.

-3 ways to test your network
+3 ways to audit your network

 One of the best choices in my life was to start structuring opportunities.